 Karen’s organization grew, but her pay went down.
 This is a downside to the breakaway.
 The pay can change radically from month to month.
-This can be frustrating for your distributors but it also incentivizes them to continue enrolling and building their personal group.
+This can frustrate your distributors but it also incentivizes them to continue enrolling and building their personal group.

 - The plan does a great job of paying salespeople.
 Of all the standard compensation plans, this one has the strongest potential in this area.
-Reaching the breakaway rank allows Karen to make a lot more money on her customers and brand-new distributors—those who need her help.
-Consequently, she has a lot more incentive to work with them.
+Reaching the breakaway rank allows Karen to make a lot more money on her customers and brand-new distributors.
+Consequently, she has a lot more incentive to work with the people who need her help.
 On the people who have advanced to breakaway/sales leader, she’s now earning a smaller percentage.
-However, since she gets paid down numerous levels of sales leaders—successful people—this means she gets paid on a lot of group volume.
+However, she gets paid down numerous levels of sales leaders—successful people—so she earns the commission on a lot of group volume.

 - The plan uses level commissions for paying sales leaders.
 That is the most successful method for paying sales management commissions.

 Weaknesses of breakaway compensation plans

 - This plan is sometimes viewed as a compromise plan.

 - Because many people—probably 90%—don’t build their own organization, they stay in other distributors’ personal groups.